-- There is a lot known on Grothendieck's Inequality in the case of complex scalars [13, 17], and it may be interesting to find algorithmic or combinatorial applications of these results. - We believe that the method described in this paper will find further applications, as it provides a rounding technique that can, at least in the cases considered here, handle cancellations between positive and negative terms. - It will be interesting to improve the approximation guarantee of the algorithms presented here.
+- We believe that the method described in this paper will find further applications, as it provides a rounding technique that can, at least in the cases considered here, handle cancellations between positive and negative terms. - It will be interesting to improve the approximation guarantee of our algorithms.
 It will also be interesting to find a ρ -approximation algorithm for the CUT NORM problem (for any absolute positive constant ρ) which does not apply semidefinite programming and/or can be analyzed without relying on Grothendieck's Inequality.